 Cool!
 As you can see, all connections (sessions) on my SQL Server instance, are encrypted!

 What about SQL Server 2019?

 I have good news about SQL Server 2019 and SSL certificate-based encryption.
 SQL Server 2019 has its own Certificate Manager built-in SQL Server Configuration Manager 2019.
 Therefore, from SQL Server onward, you do not need to go through this whole process to enabled SSL certificate-based encryption for SQL Server failover clusters.
 You just import the SSL certificate on each node using SQL Server’s Certificate Manager!

-If you want to learn more about all the cool new features in SQL Server 2019, then you should definitely check my course at Udemy or Skillshare, titled “SQL Server 2019: What’s New”.
+If you want to learn more about all the cool new features in SQL Server 2019, then you should definitely check my course at Udemy titled “SQL Server 2019: What’s New – New and Enhanced Features“.

 Check out DBA Security Advisor, a SQL Server security tool to assess your SQL Server instances against a rich set of security checks and get security best practice recommendations.